Lara Prašnikar: Eintracht Frankfurt

 Staying in the Frauen-Bundesliga, Prašnikar joined Eintracht Frankfurt (then known as 1.
 FFC Frankfurt) in 2020, signing a two-year contract.
 Prašnikar extended her contract in 2022 until 2025, before extending her contract again in 2023 until 2028.

 Utah Royals

 On 31 August 2025, American club Utah Royals acquired Prašnikar from Frankfurt in exchange for an undisclosed fee, believed to be around €550,000, and signed her through the 2027 NWSL season.

+VfL Wolfsburg

+On 13 August 2026, Prašnikar returned to Germany and signed a three-year contract with VfL Wolfsburg.
+She was assigned the number 9 shirt.

 International career

 Prašnikar made her debut for the Slovenia national team on 6 March 2015 in a 1–0 defeat against the United States' under-19 team.
 She scored her first goal for Slovenia on 7 March 2016 in a 2016 Istria Cup game against Poland U20, scoring the only goal of the game in a 1–0 win.

 Personal life

 Prašnikar has completed distanced learning programs arranged by the players' union FIFPRO in the fields of hospitality, tourism, and sports management.
 In the summer of 2023, she received her first coaching licence.

 In September 2023, Prašnikar, along with 31 other members of the Slovenia national team, signed an open letter to the Football Association of Slovenia criticising the national team's coaching staff and the association's leadership, accusing them of bullying, inappropriate language, sexism, racism and body shaming.
 She claimed that she was scared to take off her sweatshirt during training.
 After the allegations surfaced and after a meeting with Slovenia's three captains (Dominika Čonč, Prašnikar and Mateja Zver), manager Borut Jarc resigned.